-For more information please contact innovation [at] ogc.org (subject: CCS%20Pilot%20Information)
+For more information please contact innovation [at] ogc.org (subject: Climate%20Change%20Services%20Pilot%20Information)

 Enhancing Interoperability for Climate Change Services

 The Open Geospatial Consortium is offering sponsorship opportunities to support the OGC Climate Change Service Pilots.
 The initiative will start in 2022 and run for 5 years with multiple focus areas and cycles where specific technical challenges will be worked on.
-The objective of this pilot is to accelerate our collective readiness for accessing, fusing, and analyzing data from the climate change modeling community with earth observation and sozial science data in order to contribute to the global push for achieving climate resilience.
-Our goal is to develop a reliable foundation for decision ready data services for climate change adaptation actions.
+The objective of the Climate Change Services Pilots is to accelerate our collective readiness for accessing, fusing, and analyzing data from the climate change modeling community with earth observation and sozial science data in order to contribute to the global push for achieving climate resilience.
+Our goal is to develop a reliable foundation for science services for climate change actions.
 For this purpose, OGC members engaged in this pilot will develop a series of demonstrators that show the integration and combined exploitation of numerical data, EO data, and data from sozial science.
 The following figure provides an overview of the envisioned pilot processes.

 By sponsoring the OGC Climate Change Service Pilot, organizations can collaborate on building the foundation for climate and non-climate data integration processes based on standardized APIs and resource models.
-The pilot demonstrators will unveil interoperability and integration issues, help to define the essential data processing functions, and establish a practical, repeatable, documented, community-driven and vetted step from existing, disconnected platforms, to integration-ready services.
+The pilot demonstrators will unveil interoperability and integration issues, help to define the essential data processing functions, and establish a practical, repeatable, documented, community-driven and -vetted step away from existing, disconnected platforms and towards integration-ready services.
 To get in contact, please use the OGC Innovation Program contact form.
 Response period for the first focus area ends December 31st, 2021.

-Members of the climate change and impact community have prompted OGC to support the community with its standards, services and best practices.
-They identified the opportunity for doing this effectively by targeting the interface between climate and other domains rather than seeking to model the full complexity within the climate domain itself.
-OGC standards provide a lift up with the development of APIs for services reducing the effort needed to establish community consensus and accelerating the impact.
+Members of the climate change and impact community have prompted OGC to support the community with its standards, services, and best practices.
+They identified the opportunity for doing this most effectively is to target the interface between climate and other domains rather than seeking to model the full complexity within the climate domain itself.
+OGC standards provide a “lift up” towards the development of APIs for services by reducing the effort needed to establish community consensus while accelerating their adoption and impact.

 Realizing the delivery of Decision Ready Data on demand to achieve Climate Resilience involves a number of technical challenges that have already been identified by the community.
-A subset will be selected and embedded in use cases that will be defined jointly by sponsors and the OGC team.
-Goal is to ensure a clear value enhancement pipeline as illustrated in figure 1 above.
+A subset will be selected and embedded in use-cases that will be defined jointly by Pilot Sponsors and the OGC team.
+The goal is to ensure a clear value-enhancement pipeline as illustrated in Figure 1, above.
 This includes, among other elements, a baseline of standardised operators for data reduction and analytics.
-These need to fit into an overall workflow providing translation services between upstream model data and downstream output, basically from raw data to analysis ready data to decision ready data.
+These need to fit into an overall workflow that provides translation services between upstream model data and downstream output - basically from raw data, to analysis-ready data, to decision-ready data.
 The following technical challenges have been identified and will be treated in the focus areas cycles of the Pilot accordingly:

-The OGC Innovation Program (OGC IP) is an innovative, collaborative, and hands-on engineering and rapid prototyping program.
-In the IP, OGC members bring forward technology and technology integration challenges.
+The OGC Innovation Program is an innovative, collaborative, and hands-on engineering and rapid prototyping program.
+In the Innovation Program, OGC members bring forward technology and technology integration challenges.
 These challenges are refined and mapped to a set of requirements, use cases, and implementation scenarios and eventually addressed in different types of initiatives.
 These initiatives bring OGC vendors and research institutions together with sponsoring organizations.
-Coordinated and managed by the OGC IP Team, each initiative has the goal to stepwise increase Technology Readiness Levels (TRL) for domain-driven solutions, including software architecture, interface design, information and data models, as well as related standards, specifications and best practices.
+Coordinated and managed by the OGC Innovation Team, each initiative has the goal to stepwise increase Technology Readiness Levels (TRL) for domain-driven solutions, including software architecture, interface design, information and data models, as well as related standards, specifications, and best practices.
 Run globally, the Innovation Program further validates and tests geospatial technology and innovations based on OGC standards and influences future OGC strategic work items.

 This OGC Climate Change Pilot initiative will be conducted according to the OGC Innovation Program policies and procedures.
-A pilot unites technology users with technology solution providers in a fast-paced collaborative prototyping environment to test and evaluate implementation of existing or emerging standards and best practices.
-Pilots serve as an incubator to prioritize, encourage, and accelerate the pace at which standards-based capabilities are deployed to improve interoperability within a specific domain or user community.
+An OGC Pilot unites technology users with technology solution providers in a fast-paced, collaborative prototyping environment to test and evaluate implementation of existing or emerging standards and best practices.
+Pilots serve as an incubator to prioritize, encourage, and accelerate the pace at which standards-based capabilities are deployed in order to improve interoperability within a specific domain or user community.

-If you are interested in joining this exciting opportunity to contribute to our collective efforts to address climate resilience by enhancing the integration potential amongst our current climate services information systems, please contact the OGC Innovation Program via the OGC Innovation Program contact form.
+If you are interested in joining this exciting opportunity to contribute to our collective efforts to address climate resilience by enhancing the integration potential among our current climate services information systems, please contact the OGC Innovation Program via the OGC Innovation Program contact form.
 Response period for the first focus area ends December 31st, 2021.

 To download a PDF copy of this Call for Sponsors, please click here.